A Marketer's Guide to Using First-Party Data to Drive Exceptional Customer Experiences

 First-party data is the foundation for understanding your customers because it’s based on actual interactions with your brand across the vast array of consumer touchpoints, both historical and in real time, rather than the behavior of lookalikes that occurred weeks or months ago.
 It’s the data that a person entrusts to you, in exchange for your superior product or service.
 And it’s the only data that offers the types of insights and control you need to recognize, relate and respond to your customers in more meaningful and valuable ways.

 While using first-party data to market to known customers is not a new concept for retention strategies, the approach for doing so is.
-Thanks to the evolution of customer identity solutions, marketers can now integrate all of a brand’s offline and online first-party data to reach and engage actual customers wherever they are in their decision journey.
+Thanks to the evolution of customer intelligence solutions, marketers can now integrate all of a brand’s offline and online first-party data to reach and engage actual customers wherever they are in their decision journey.

 Today’s consumers interact with brands across multiple devices and channels, both digital and offline.
 It’s a complex and fast-changing landscape, with new touchpoints constantly emerging.
-But the important thing isn’t the number of channels you use — it’s creating better brand experiences that delight customers and drive them back again and again
+But the important thing isn’t the number of channels you use — it’s creating better brand experiences that delight customers and drive them back again and again.

-The key benefit to all these touchpoints is that they allow brands to collect a wealth of data about their customers.
+The key benefit to all these touchpoints is that they allow brands to collect a wealth of first-party data about their customers.
 This proprietary data can be connected to individual profiles to resolve identity and drive a deeper understanding of how consumers behave, what they want and where they are in their buyer journeys.
 To make the most of this data, marketers need to think strategically about their digital interactions, as well as the offline warehouses where they store information about their customers.

-A company’s website can provide a wealth of data on site visitors, from names and email addresses to visitor behavior and transactions.
+Website: A company’s website can provide a wealth of data on site visitors, from names and email addresses to visitor behavior and transactions.
 Plus, there are additional behaviors that can be tracked (such as when users hover over text or images) for specific retargeting strategies.

-App users are some of a brand’s most enthusiastic supporters — after all, they made the effort to download the app.
+Mobile apps: App users are some of a brand’s most enthusiastic supporters — after all, they made the effort to download the app.
 To ensure useful data is being extracted from a brand app, marketers need to define which user events are meaningful and be sure to log and measure them.

-Email offers data like open rates, click rates and bounce rates that date back to the beginnings of brand’s digital marketing efforts.
+Email and SMS: Email offers data like open rates, click rates and bounce rates that date back to the beginnings of brand’s digital marketing efforts.
 Plus, the granular data on who is opening emails and whose interest is flagging allows marketers to segment audiences and run specific campaigns targeted to different levels of engagement.
 SMS data is similar: because text messaging is an intimate form of communication, customers who allow brands to engage with them via SMS show a high level of interest.

-The next step for retailers, beacons yield new kinds of in-store and location-based customer data.
+Beacons: The next step for retailers, beacons yield new kinds of in-store and location-based customer data.
 Beacons offer enormous data potential, as they capture detailed aspects about a consumer’s behavior.

-Sometimes the most important customer interactions happen at call centers.
+Call centers: Sometimes the most important customer interactions happen at call centers.
 They are often where new accounts are initiated and where problems surface.
 While a brand may have invested in automation, systems and training to improve selling and service, the rich data being produced should not be overlooked.

 To achieve true addressability and targeting efficiency, marketers need to shift away from cookie-based tactics toward strategies that leverage a brand’s own first-party data to identify real people across devices and channels.
 First-party data helps marketers enhance accuracy and relevancy, reduce ad waste and, ultimately, drive ROI.